toreanderson/toreanderson.github.io/_posts/2015-10-11-making-a-homenet-router-out-of-openwrt.markdown

 class="fancybox" title="Confirm Internet connectivity via the new interface">
 <img width="100%" src="/images/20151011-12-network-interfaces.png"/></a>

-## The home network: bridged or routed?

-Like most residential gateways, OpenWrt comes with a single logical *LAN* interface which is just layer-2 bridge consisting of all the wired and wireless interfaces in the router, excluding the *WAN* interface.
-That is however not how a Homenet router is meant to operate.
-In Homenet, layer-3 is king: each interface has its own isolated network segment, complete with its own IP prefixes.
-Standard layer-3 routing is used whenever hosts on different segments need to communicate.

-In this post, I'll set it up the proper Homenet way.
-That said, a Homenet router also supports traditional bridged LAN segments, so you can also set it up that way if the idea of not having full layer-2 connectivity between all the hosts in your home network scares you.

 ## Step 4: Convert the wireless interfaces to Homenet

 We'll first need to remove the wireless interfaces from the default non-Homenet